 Severe toe fractures may be treated with a splint, cast, and in some cases, minor surgery.
 Due to its position and the pressure it endures with daily activity, future complications can occur if the big toe is not properly treated.

-If you have any questions please feel free to contact our offices located in Las Vegas and Henderson, NV.
+If you have any questions please feel free to contact one of our offices located in Sahara Ave and Springs Rd in Las Vegas, and Henderson, NV.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.